leddoo/kibi/ideas.md

         - static code does not make these checks, if possible. the compiler must prove that static code never accesses uninitialized module state. if it can't prove that, it should raise a compile error and fall back to a checked dynamic access.
             - hmm, don't really need to use a dynamic access. just check whether the thing is initialized. and that really doesn't cost much (if anything).
             - so we should differentiate between static/dynamic binding (by pointer vs by name) and checked/unchecked access (ensuring proper initialization; though again, skipping this check is unlikely to be beneficial, even c and rust do these checks).

+- random ideas:
+    - field-like syntax for indices:
+        - to make `foo["bar"]` more ergonomic.
+        - eg to work with dynamic json-like data.
+        - syntax: `foo:index`.
+    - dynamic field access:
+        - something like python's `getattr`.
+        - cause `foo["field"]` is an index access, not a field access.
+        - syntax: `foo.["field"]`.
+        - unlike field-like indexing, this one isn't too common, so a built-in could be enough.